 - The JSNA begins with an overview of Swindon looking at the population now and in the future.
-Swindon is a large town (46.2 km) halfway between Bristol and Reading and is known for its connection to the railway, which was the biggest employer in the first half of the 20th century.
-Today 222,881 people live in Swindon as defined by the local authority boundary and 256,677 patients are served by Swindon GP practices. - The town is growing with the population projected to increase by around 5% between 2020 and 2030.
-It has more people in middle age than England with 45-55 the most common age group.
-Looking forward, between now and 2040, there is some growth predicted in the 15-34 year old age groups but it is mainly in those aged 60+, with a projected additional 4000 residents over the age of 85 by 2040.
-This clearly has implications for planning services, recognising that different generations have different life experience and expectations as they age. - Around 90% of Swindon's population are estimated to be from a white ethnic background, with over 16,000 people from an Asian or Asian British background.
+Swindon is a large town (46.2 km2) halfway between Bristol and Reading and is known for its connection to the railway, which was the biggest employer in the first half of the 20th century.
+Swindon has a population of 233,410 (Census 2021) with 258,500 patients registered with the local authority's GP practices (2023). - The town is growing with the population projected to increase by around 5% between 2020 and 2030.
+The average (median) age in Swindon is 39 years, with proportionately more residents in middle age (45-55 age group) than England and the South West.
+Looking forward, between now and 2040, there is some growth predicted in the 15-34 year old age groups but it is mainly in those aged 60+, with a projected additional 4,000 residents over the age of 85 by 2040.
+This clearly has implications for planning services, recognising that different generations have different life experience and expectations as they age. - Around 82% of Swindon's population are from a white ethnic background, with over 27,000 people from an Asian or Asian British background.
 Swindon has always celebrated its diversity and has partially strong Goan, Nepalese and Polish communities. - In 2020 there were 2,528 births and 1,965 deaths recorded, with over a third of births to non-UK born mothers.
 The fertility rate is 1.8 per woman, which is higher than England and the South West.
 The number of births was highest in Blunsdon and Highworth, St Andrews, Central and Eastcott. - Females in Swindon have a life expectancy of 83.6 years and males 79.8 years.
 Similar to England and the South West, men live more years disability free than women (64.9 compared to 60.5 years) although the gap is larger in Swindon.
 There are some marked differences between wards: females are likely to live 8 years longer in St Andrews than in Priory Vale, and males 5 years longer in Chiseldon and Lawn compared to Central ward.
-There is no clear link between female life expectancy and deprivation, although there is more of a link for men. - The English Indices of Deprivation provide data on relative deprivation for Swindon UA, small areas in Swindon UA, and nationally.
+There is no clear link between female life expectancy and deprivation, although there is more of a link for men. - The English Indices of Deprivation provide data on relative deprivation for Swindon Unitary Authority (UA), small areas in Swindon UA, and nationally.
 The Index of Multiple Deprivation (IMD), the official measure of relative deprivation, combines information from seven domains including: Income Deprivation, Employment Deprivation, Health Deprivation and Disability, Education, Skills and Training Deprivation, Barriers to Housing and services, Living Environment Deprivation and Crime.
 Areas are ranked as less or more deprived relative to other areas, from 1 which indicates the most deprived to 151 which indicates the least deprived.
 Swindon is ranked as the 98th most deprived area out of 151 Upper Tier Local Authorities (UTLAs) in England, which places it in the second least deprived quintile (or fifth) of these authorities.
-12 of the 132 Swindon Lower Layer Super Output Areas (LSOAs) are in the most deprived 10% nationally and are located within Penhill and Upper Stratton; Walcot and Park North; Gorsehill; and Pinehurst Liden, Eldene and Park South wards.
+12 of the 132 Swindon Lower Layer Super Output Areas (LSOAs) are in the most deprived 10% nationally and are located within Penhill and Upper Stratton; Walcot and Park North; Gorsehill and Pinehurst; Liden, Eldene and Park South wards.